thinkUXca/jekyll-now/_posts/2017-08-02-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-3-Grouping.md

 title: Using Gestalt Principles To Be A Better Designer, Part 3 - Grouping
 author: jonathan
 sitemap: true
-description: Become a better designer by applying the Gestalt principles of uniform connectedness and proxmity to group elements together and convey that they are related.
+description: Become a better designer and improve the UX of your designs by applying the Gestalt principles of uniform connectedness and proxmity to group elements and convey that they are related.
+Grouping makes it clear that elements are related and improves the user experience of your sites and applications.
 ---

 In [part one](http://www.thinkux.ca/blog/Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-1-Figure-Ground/) and [part two](http://thinkux.ca/blog/Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-2-Similarity/) of this series, I looked at the figure/ground and similarity [Gestalt principle](https://www.smashingmagazine.com/2014/03/design-principles-visual-perception-and-the-principles-of-gestalt/).
 In this post I’ll be looking at the Gestalt principles related to grouping elements (proximity and uniform connectedness) and how you can use them to improve your designs.